boardgameio/boardgame.io/docs/tutorial.md

 bot how to find legal moves in the game, and it will do the rest.

-We shall first modify our flow section by adding a useful option called `movesPerTurn` to automatically end the turn after one move has been made.
-That way, the bot doesn't have to worry about issuing `endTurn` calls (which, while possible, make the game tree a bit messier to search).
+We shall first modify our flow section by adding a useful option called `movesPerTurn` to automatically end the player's turn after a single move has been made.
+That way the bot doesn't have to worry about issuing `endTurn` calls (which, while possible, makes the game tree a bit messier to search).

 ```js